-⇒ Starting with the pupil on their right, each pupil demonstrates the skill video individual pupi performing the tucked ro Ask pupils to highlight the components they did we (knees tucked, arms tigh etc.).
+⇒ Starting with the pupil on their right, each pupil demonstrates the skill components they did we (knees tucked, arms tigh etc.).
 Ask them to highlig one component they coul improve.
-Alternative pupils can work in pair taking turns to perform tucked roll and using pee assessmen at the end of the lesson see Cool Down stretche
+Alternative pupils can work in pair taking turns to perform a tucked roll and using pee assessmen